-If any of your attempts at the module are disregarded, but ultimately you fail the module at the final (fourth) attempt, you will automatically be granted two further attempts: a retake and a resubmission.
+If you have approved mitigating circumstances on a module at the final (fourth) attempt, you may be granted two further attempts: a retake and a resubmission.
+Additional attempts are only granted at the discretion of the Board of Examiners.
 In this circumstance, you will also be referred to UCEM's Fitness to Study Procedure (opens new window) to ensure you receive the support required to enable you to be successful.

-Disregard an assessment element
+• Disregard an assessment element